Available Filesystems

 On account creation, a new RCS HPC user is given ownership of a subdirectory created on each of the following major filesystems.
 The paths to each of these subdirectories are recorded in your shell's environment variables, making it easy to use these paths on the command line.

 The major filesystems available on Chinook are typically referred to by the Bash syntax used to expand the corresponding environment variable.
-These names are used below.
+These names are $HOME, $CENTER1, and $ARCHIVE and are used below.

 The following protocols for transferring files are supported on Chinook: